Mark Twain at the Territorial Enterprise: Rawhide Ranch

-In a letter recovered in 2015 titled "A Scene at Rawhide Ranch", Twain tells the story of two Tuolumne County miners named John W. Gashwiler and Johnny Skae.
+In a letter recovered in 2015, "A Scene at Rawhide Ranch," Twain tells the story of two Tuolumne County miners named John W. Gashwiler and Johnny Skae.
 In the story, the two men are lowered into a shaft they are investigating in a bucket tied to a rope, which is tied to an old horse named Cotton.
-The horse has a tendency to take breaks for "profound meditation" and unfortunately decides to take one right after the bucket breaks free of the rope, leaving the men dangling with their lives in jeopardy.
+The horse has a tendency to take breaks for "profound meditation" and unfortunately decides to take one right after the bucket breaks free of the rope, which leaves the men dangling with their lives in jeopardy.
 "The bucket broke loose and went thundering down to the bottom, apparently 70 or 80 feet, leaving the two adventurers clinging desperately to the rope and glaring in each other's faces," Twain wrote.
 "Just then, Cotton stopped to meditate."
 After some time and much shouting by the men, Cotton decides it has nothing better to do and saves the men.
-The men then proceed to buy the mine, horse included.
+They then proceed to buy the mine, horse included.

 Hirst describes the story as "quite characteristic" of Twain's later writing. "[Twain] can't possibly have heard the conversation that was going on between Gashwiler and Skae, as they're dangling above the bottom of this mine and worrying about dying.
 He imagined that—and he creates it, whole cloth, not from documents.
-BUT ... the whole story is factual.
+BUT … the whole story is factual.
 These guys are really inspecting the mine.
-They really, eventually, do buy it ...
-I’m sure Cotton is real.
+They really, eventually, do buy it … I’m sure Cotton is real.
 That is almost the epitome of the way Mark Twain will work—for the rest of his literary career.
 He likes to get a hold of true stories and tell them in his own fashion."

 Other San Francisco writings

 After moving to San Francisco, Twain often used his column to mock the San Francisco government and police department.
-For example, in one piece he compared the police force to wax figurines, saying they do about the same amount of crime-stopping.
-He wrote "Blackmail, corruption and bribery is the rule, and not the exception, among the municipal body ...
-The correspondent suggests the necessity of hanging half the policemen."
-In another piece, he wrote about the San Francisco Opera, implying it put him to sleep.
+For example, in one piece, he compared the police force to wax figurines and says that they do about the same amount of crime-stopping.
+"Blackmail, corruption and bribery is the rule, and not the exception, among the municipal body … The correspondent suggests the necessity of hanging half the policemen."
+In another piece, he wrote about the San Francisco Opera and implied that it put him to sleep.

 In one letter, Twain picks a fight with the San Francisco police chief, Martin Burke.
 He describes Burke as like a dog chasing its own tail to "show off before his mistress."
 When Burke supporters complained about the piece, Twain wrote another to explain the mistress was that of the dog, not the chief.
 "Chief Burke don’t keep a mistress," he explains.
-"On second thoughts, I only wish he did ...
-Even if he kept a mistress, I would hardly parade it in the public prints.
-Nor would I object to his performing any gymnastic miracle ... to afford her wholesome amusement."
+"On second thoughts, I only wish he did … Even if he kept a mistress, I would hardly parade it in the public prints.
+Nor would I object to his performing any gymnastic miracle … to afford her wholesome amusement."